Research, development and innovation

 International research collaboration

-The Ministry also actively participates in the committees of the EU’s 8th Framework Programme for Research, Horizon 2020 on Secure Societies.
-Key topics of the Programme include fighting crime and terrorism, cyber-security, border management, civilian crisis management and developing the resilience of rescue services and society.
+The Ministry of the Interior is actively involved in the work of the Civil Security for Society programme committee of Horizon Europe - the Framework Programme for Research and Innovation.
+Key topics of the Programme include fighting crime and terrorism, cybersecurity, border management, protection of infrastructure, and improving resilience in society.

 The Ministry of the Interior participates in Nordic research collaboration and promotes bilateral research opportunities with several countries in strategically important areas.